rikkudayo1/Digital-Clock/README.md

-You could changer the font!
+You could change the font!